Arrrlex/bdqm-hyperparam-tuning/README.md

 ## Structure

 - `jobs` contains `.pbs` files defining jobs to run on PACE
-- `ampopt` contains code for preprocessing, running hyperparameter optimization jobs, and analyzing results
+- `src/ampopt` contains code for preprocessing, running hyperparameter optimization jobs, and analyzing results
+- `src/ampopt_cli` exposes the functionality of `ampopt` via a CLI
 - `data` contains the source `.traj` files, as well as the preprocessed `.lmdb` files (once `ampopt create-lmdb` has been run).
 - `env_gpu.yml` and `env_cpu.yml` contain dependencies for machines with and